fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 tags: [machine-learning]
 ---

 OpenAI has just released the largest ML model yet, larger by an order of magnitude than the previous record holder.
-This new model, sensibly named GPT-3 (short for Generative Pretrained Transformer 3) has 175 million parameters, surpassing Microsoft's Turing-NLG with its 17 billion parameters.
-According to [Lambda Labs](https://lambdalabs.com/blog/demystifying-gpt-3/), a cloud provider, GPT-3 would take 355 to train on a Tesla V100, the fastest GPU on the market, and would cost $4,600,000 to train on their platform (which they claim has the cheapest rates offered for cloud computing).
-Below you can see a plot of several language models, which Microsoft compiled for their [announcement](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/) for Turing-NLG, the previous largest language model.
+This new model, sensibly named GPT-3 (short for Generative Pretrained Transformer 3) has 175 billion parameters, surpassing Microsoft's Turing-NLG with its 17 billion parameters.

+According to [Lambda Labs](https://lambdalabs.com/blog/demystifying-gpt-3/), a cloud provider, GPT-3 would take 355 years to train on a Tesla V100, the fastest GPU on the market, and would cost $4,600,000 to train on their platform (which they claim has the cheapest rates offered for cloud computing).

+Below you can see a plot comparing the number of parameters for several language models, which Microsoft compiled for their [announcement](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/) for Turing-NLG, the previous largest language model.
 You can also see in the graph where GPT-2 stands, as well as Nvidia's [MegatronLM](https://nv-adlr.github.io/MegatronLM) named like that because it was the "biggest, baddest transformer" of its day.
 GPT-3 would blow up the scale.

 ![Number of parameters of preious language models](/assets/images/transformer-parameters.png)

-The chief scientist of OpenAI, Ilya Sutskever, presented on an interview for the [Artificial Intelligence](https://www.youtube.com/watch?v=13CZPWmke6A&list=PLrAXtmErZgOdP_8GztsuKi9nrraNbKKp4) podcast a simple intuition on why language models need to be large in order to be good:
+The chief scientist of OpenAI, Ilya Sutskever, presented on an interview for Lex Fridman's [Artificial Intelligence](https://www.youtube.com/watch?v=13CZPWmke6A&list=PLrAXtmErZgOdP_8GztsuKi9nrraNbKKp4) podcast a simple intuition on why language models need to be large in order to be good:

 > In order to predict the next word, when you don't know anything, you'll notice very broad strokes, surface level patterns, like... sometimes there are characters and there is space between those characters, you'll notice that sometimes there is a comma and the next character is a capital letter.
 Eventually you may start to notice that certain words occur often, you may notice spelling and syntax.
 And when you get really good at all these, you start to notice the semantics.
 You start to notice the facts.
 But for that to happen, the language model needs to be larger.